avelino/awesome-go/COVERAGE.md

 This yaml file will run tests on multiple system configurations, but will produce a code coverage report on only one of those.
-It will then create a code coverage badge and add it to the Readme file.
+It will then create a code coverage badge and add it to the README file.

-This file should be put in the .github/workflows directory of your repo.
+This file should be put in the `.github/workflows` directory of your repo.

 ```yaml
 name: Go  # The name of the workflow that will appear on Github